NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Clinical Description

-The age at onset, clinical presentation, and severity of FIBGC are variable both between and within families.
+Variability.
+Age at onset, clinical presentation, and severity of PFBC are variable both between and within families.
 No correlation has been identified between age of onset, extent of calcium deposits, and neurologic deficits.
-In some instances, calcifications precede the clinical manifestations by several years [Manyam et al 1992]; in other instances, young symptomatic individuals with no changes observed on CT scan later develop radiologically visible calcification [Geschwind et al 1999].
+In some instances, calcifications precede the clinical manifestations by several years [Manyam et al 1992] while there are other reports of young symptomatic individuals with no changes observed on CT scan who only later develop radiologically visible calcifications [Geschwind et al 1999].

 The movement disorder often first manifests as clumsiness, fatigability, unsteady gait, slow or slurred speech, dysphagia, involuntary movements, or muscle cramping [Manyam et al 1992, Manyam et al 2001b].
-Neurologic evaluation generally reveals an extrapyramidal syndrome with variable combination of bradykinesia, rigidity, festinating gait, hypophonia, mask-like facies, diminished blinking, dystonia, tremor, choreoathetosis, or dyskinesia.
+Neurologic evaluation generally reveals features similar to those seen in Parkinson disease, with variable combinations of bradykinesia, rigidity, festinating gait, hypophonia, mask-like facies, diminished blinking, dystonia, tremor, choreoathetosis, or dyskinesia.
 Palmomental and other frontal release signs may be elicited.

-Pyramidal or cerebellar signs may also be present and, in some cases, the cerebellar picture predominates.
+Pyramidal or cerebellar signs may also be present; in some cases the cerebellar picture predominates.

 Dystonia is prominent in a few families [Larsen et al 1985].

-Neuropsychiatric symptoms, often the first or most prominent manifestations, range from mild difficulty with concentration and memory to changes in personality or behavior to psychosis and dementia [Geschwind et al 1999, Benke et al 2004, Shakibai et al 2005].
+Neuropsychiatric symptoms, often the first or most prominent manifestations, range from mild concentration and memory deficits to changes in personality or behavior to psychosis and dementia [Geschwind et al 1999, Benke et al 2004, Shakibai et al 2005, Nicolas et al 2013a].
 It has been suggested that those who become symptomatic early in adulthood are more likely to have psychosis.

 The pattern of dementia includes frequent frontal-executive dysfunction and resembles that occurring in other disorders affecting subcortical structures, including Wilson disease and Huntington disease [Geschwind et al 1999, Benke et al 2004, Modrego et al 2005, Weisman et al 2007].